Unlock Your Healing

 What is Brainspotting (BSP)?

-• Trauma, Anxiety & Depression
+Trauma, Anxiety & Depression

-• Addictions or compulsive behaviors
+Addictions or compulsive behaviors

-• Physical Pain
+Physical Pain

-• Performance Blocks (sports, the arts, or work)
+Performance Blocks (sports, the arts, or work)

-• General Stress and Overwhelm
+General Stress and Overwhelm

 History of Brainspotting

 Dr. David Grand was a therapist who was known for combining EMDR with Somatic Experiencing.
-In 2003, he was working with a 16-year-old professional ice skater who couldn’t master a specific jump (the triple loop).
+In 2003, he was working with a 16-year-old professional ice skater who couldn’t master a specific jump (the ‘triple loop’).
 David asked her to bring up the moment where the movement stopped working and then began doing EMDR.

 As he was moving his hand past her face (for the eye movements), he noticed her eyes suddenly wobbled and then were hyper-focused on him.
 Instead of continuing the eye movements, he felt his hand locked in place.
 As she focused on his fixed hand, a flood of images and sensations came up and were immediately processed.

 After 10 minutes, everything calmed down.
 The next day, the client called Dr. Grand to let him know that she was able to complete the triple loop.
+Dr. Grand then began to experiment with this process with other clients and discovered specific “spots” where layers of pain could be healed.

 What to Expect in a BSP Session?

-3. Focusing — you’ll simply maintain your gaze on this spot we’ve found.
+Focusing — You’ll simply maintain your gaze on this spot we’ve found.
 You might notice images, sensations, emotions, or shifts in your body.
 Members spontaneously process without any effort.
 You may want to talk about what you’re experiencing or simply be silent.
 Note: there’s no need to share what’s happening if you do not wish to.

 Science of Brainspotting

 Brainspotting was found to be the most effective modality for relieving trauma for students at the mass shooting at Sandy Hook (Link).
+It was more effective than Somatic Experiencing, Equine Therapy, EMDR, TF-CBT, or Neurofeedback.

 According to research by Dr. Frank Corrigan (2013):

-• “Brainspots” are simply specific points in the visual fields that correspond to areas of unresolved trauma in the deeper, subcortical regions of the brain.
+“Brainspots” are simply specific points in the visual fields that correspond to areas of unresolved trauma in the deeper, subcortical regions of the brain.

-• Focusing on a spot engages the midbrain including the superior colliculi and periaqueductal gray (PAG).
+Focusing on a spot engages the midbrain including the superior colliculi and periaqueductal gray (PAG).
 These are responsible for detecting and responding to environmental stimuli (threats) as well as regulating emotions and the autonomic nervous system.
 Focusing integrates sensory, emotional, and bodily responses previously unlinked.

 Why Try Brainspotting?

-• No Effort Needed — the only “technique” is finding the right spot and focusing on it.
+No Effort Needed — the only “technique” is finding the right spot and focusing on it.

-• Efficiency — BSP tends to be faster and leads to deeper results.
+Efficiency — BSP tends to be faster and leads to deeper results.

-• Talking is Optional — clients do not need to talk about the trauma to process it.
+Talking is Optional — clients do not need to talk about the trauma to process it.

 Dr. David Grand